HolyBlackCat/cpp-tutorials/language/02_basic/16_references_part_1.md

 ref = 42; // This is UB too!
 std::cout << ref << '\n'; // Also UB!
 ```
+Growing a vector can invalidate (make dangling) the references to its elements.
 The reasons for this will be explained later.

 > ## Exercise 3
 >